-- CEE 505 Education: Theory and Practice - CEE 565 Human Development - CEE 594 Language Acquisition and Literacy Development - CEF 547 Principles and Practices of Special Education - SCI 510 Pedagogy and Methods in Science Education I - SCI 520 Pedagogy and Methods in Science Education II - SCI 549 Field Experience I - SCI 550 Field Experience II in secondary schools prior to student teaching.
+- CEE 505 Education: Theory and Practice - CEE 565 Human Development - CEE 594 Language Acquisition and Literacy Development - CEF 547 Principles and Practices of Special Education - SCI 510 Pedagogy and Methods in Science Education I - SCI 520 Pedagogy and Methods in Science Education II - SCI 549 Field Experience I - SCI 550 Field Experience II

+Field Experience sites for all teacher candidates are arranged through SCI 549 and SCI 550.
+Assignments and details are distributed in SCI 510 and SCI 520.
+New York State requires 100 hours of field experience in secondary schools prior to student teaching.
 Each teacher candidate is required to obtain 15 hours of field experience that includes a focus on understanding the needs of students with disabilities.
 These hours will be noted on the Field Experience Time Sheets from SCI 549, SCI 550, or a combination of both.
-In earning these field experience hours, teacher candidates will be encouraged to observe inclusion (integrated co-teaching) classes in their certification area and other special education classroom situations as available.
+While earning these field experience hours, teacher candidates will be encouraged to observe inclusion (integrated co-teaching) classes in their certification area and other special education classroom situations as available.